dymium-org/dymiumModules/modules/matsim/README.md

     R CMD javareconf

-Then quite RStudio and launch in again to try `library(rJava)`.
-If the error still presist then Google search is your best friend\!
+Then quit RStudio and launch it again to try `library(rJava)`.
+If the error still persist then Google search is your best friend\!